2020PB/police-brutality/reports/Texas.md

 * https://twitter.com/AbkTrauma/status/1266511972524269569

-### Officer headbutts protestor that is filming | Date Unknown
+### Officer pushs protestor that is filming | Date Unknown

 A protestor is filming and asking "why?", referring to protestors being arrested.
-It appears an officer then headbutts the protestor that is filming.
+An officer then pushs the protestor that is filming, knocking the camera to the ground.

 id: tx-houston-3